Information Theoretic cutting of a cake: Divide and Choose

 Consider $n$ i.i.d.\ repetitions of the game and consider the average gain over these games.
 Valuations of Alice and Bob over the $n$ games are denoted by two sequences of length $n$, $V_A^n$ for Alice and $V_B^n$ for Bob.
-These two sequences are independently and identically generated from the joint distribution $p(v_A,v_B)$.
-The joint distribution $p(v_A,v_B)$ is assumed to be revealed to both Alice and Bob.

-$\rab$ denotes the communication rate per game from Alice to Bob during $r$ rounds, i.e. it is equal to the total number of bits sent from Alice to Bob divided by $n$.
-The rate $\rba$ is defined similarly as the overall communication rate from Bob Alice.
-The formal definition of an $n$-game, $r$-round negotiation code is in order.
+These two sequences are independently and identically generated from the joint distribution $q(v_A,v_B)$.
+Let $R$ denotes the spying rate per game from Bob to Alice, i.e. it is equal to the total number of bits spied from Bob divided by $n$.
+The formal definition of an $n$-game code is in order.